-© 2020 Kebba Buckley Button, MS, OM.
+© 2021 Kebba Buckley Button, MS, OM.
 World Rights Reserved.

-Kebba Buckley Button is a stress solutions expert, holistic guide, and award-winning author who celebrates life.
+Kebba Buckley Button, MS, OM, is a stress solutions expert, holistic guide, and award-winning author who celebrates life.
 She has a longtime energy healing practice and is an ordained minister.
 Among her books are: Discover The Secret Energized You (http://tinyurl.com/b44v3br), Inspirations for Peace Within: Quotes and Images to Uplift and Inspire, and Sacred Meditation: Embracing the Divine.
 The books are available on Amazon and through Kebba’s office.
 To email us, email@example.com .